View on GitHub

 # Color scheme for terminal output

-# Can be set to "monokai" (default) or "classic"
+# Can be monokai (default) or classic

 color_scheme = "monokai"

-# Individual color codes can be overridden in the [colors] section (#RRGGBB format / ANSI allowed)
+# Individual color codes can be overridden in the [colors] section (#RRGGBB format/ANSI allowed)

-# If omitted, the palette of the above color_scheme will be used.
+# If omitted, the palette of the above color_scheme will be used

 [colors]